 The creators of a popular hula hoop exercise, Hoopnotica, say, “It is cardio and strength training because you’re using all of your core muscles.
 You tighten up the sides of your body and you tighten up your center or your hips or your legs.”

 Hooping burns about 420 calories per hour, which is about the same as a 45-minute run.
 But this also strengthens your core muscles at the same time.
-Anyone want a flat tummy?
+Does anyone want a flat tummy?
 YES!

 The abdominals are the most difficult muscle groups to train, but they are also very important.
 The stronger the abdominals the more stable the back and overall physique.